dbzvishal/OODA_Project1/README.md

     Password: admin

     P.S.
 DO NOT CHANGE THE ADMIN CREDENTIALS, this will be of inconvenience to other reviewers of this project.
-         If you are considering to change it, please replace it by gthe original value after your testing.
+         If you are considering to change it, please replace it by the original value after your testing.

 Additional Information for the Users
 ==========================================